 As I fetched in my handbag for my camera to take this photo, the cab driver asked: "Did you make a mistake?
 Do we have the wrong place?"

 "No, it’s the right place," I said.
 "It's that I haven’t seen it in years.
 It's as if I'm looking at a long lost friend and not believing my eyes.
 And hoping my imagination's not working overtime."

 "No, it's really there," the driver said, smiling broadly.
 "I can see it, too."
 Reassured, I climbed out of the cab.

-That day I was on the early side as I was meeting a friend who was coming in from out-of-town, and I didn't want to be late.
-Early or not, La Goulue was in readiness—the soft lighting, the smiling hat check girl at the door, and the smartly dressed maître d' with a digital notebook in hand.
+That day I was on the early side as I was meeting a friend coming in from out-of-town, and I didn't want to be late.
+Early or not, La Goulue was all in readiness—the soft lighting, the smiling hat check girl at the door, and the smartly dressed maître d' with a digital notebook in hand.